cpvdeveloper/nextjs-sharing-code-monorepo/README.md

 - The `app-1` homepage defined in `app-1/pages/index.js` uses the `openApp2` component from `app-2`; this can be seen working at `localhost:3001`
 - The `app-1` 'hello' API route in `app-1/pages/api/hello.tx` uses the `sayHello` function from `app-2`; this can be seen working at `localhost:3001/api/hello`

-## A note on Nextjs with next-transpile-modules

-There is a strict dependency between the versions of next-transpile-modules and Nextjs itself, check the [compatibility table](https://github.com/martpie/next-transpile-modules#compatibility-table) to ensure that the versions work together.
-This repo currently uses Nextjs v12 with next-transpile-modules v9.